GMAT Timing Strategy: Your Ultimate Guide (2024)

 Use all of the information you’re given.
 If you’re stuck, go back to the prompt and make sure you’ve used all of the information.
 You may have overlooked a little word like “odd” or “prime.”

 Know when to move on.
 Use the time you save on questions you complete quickly to tackle the tougher questions.
-Remember, if you’ve established sufficiency on a Data Sufficiency question, you don’t need to solve for the answer.
 Generally, no matter the level of difficulty, you should not spend more than three minutes on any one problem.
 If you’ve reached the 3-minute mark, and you’re not close to a feasible answer, take your best guess and move on.
 It’s more important to get to the next question than it is to dwell over the one you’re stuck on and unlikely to get right.

-Cross-out technique: We can’t predict which questions will be Problem Solving and which will be Data Sufficiency, so no cross out technique is shown on the example.
-Cross out techniques are usually not needed for Problem Solving questions, but they are very useful for Data Sufficiency!
-You can quickly write your cross-out method in the related question box whenever you get a Data Sufficiency question.
+• Cross-out technique: Cross out techniques are usually not needed for Problem Solving questions are very useful for Data Sufficiency!
+You can quickly write your cross-out method in your scratch paper whenever you get a Data Sufficiency question.
 Check out this article for GMAT Data Sufficiency Tips, including a DS cross-out technique.

 GMAT Timing Strategy: A Summary